 Walking With Elephants

 MEF’s pilot project provides alternative sources of income for mahouts trapped within the elephant camp tourism industry.
 A key aim of this project is to protect elephants and restore them to conserved habitat.
-To transition 60+ elephants into native rangeland MEF is working with local Karen hill mahouts in Huay Pakkoot, Thailand.
-This project will create a competing model for ecotourism that supports an autonomous life for elephants, habitat conservation, and provides a dedicated income source for Karen hill tribe mahouts and their families without compromising the welfare of elephants.
+In order to transition 60+ elephants into native rangeland, MEF is working with local Karen hill mahouts in Huay Pakkoot, Thailand.
+This project will create a competing model for ecotourism that supports an autonomous life for elephants and habitat conservation.
+It will also provide a dedicated income source for Karen hill tribe mahouts and their families, without compromising the welfare of elephants.

 BBC documentary of our walk HOME in August 2015 which was filmed for CBBC's My Life series; Our Big Elephant Rescue.